esamattis/sauna.reload/README.rst

 ------

 ``sauna.reload`` emits ``sauna.reload.events.INewChildForked`` events always
 when new child is forked.
-Hook your notifications of reload extensions to it.
+Hook your notifications or reload extensions to it.

 Limitations